 This Panda Express Chow Mein recipe is so easy to make and tastes exactly like the Panda Express side dish.
 Have Panda at home for a fraction of the price!

 I was craving Panda Express at the time I created this recipe but didn’t want to go to the restaurant to get it.
 I was making our Orange Chicken recipe for dinner and I felt like something besides plain, white rice.
-Usually when I am willing to spend a little extra time on dinner I make our restaurant-style fried rice recipe to go with the main dish (which I also love…. it tastes just like the fried rice at Panda Express), but I was in the mood for something I hadn’t tried my hand at before… the Panda Express chow mein.
-It. was. perfect.
-Let me just tell you.. since that night we have made this at least a dozen times.
-Now we switch equally between the fried rice and the chow mein (if I’m not lazy and just do white or brown rice).
-Since originally posting this recipe, I have taken this dish to several parties and it is always a huge hit… everyone always comments how it tastes just like Panda’s recipe.
+Usually when I am willing to spend a little extra time on dinner I make our restaurant-style fried rice recipe to go with the main dish (which I also love, it tastes just like the fried rice at Panda Express), but I was in the mood for something I hadn’t tried my hand at before… the Panda Express chow mein.
+It was perfect.
+Let me just tell you, since that night we have made this at least a dozen times.
+Now we switch equally between the fried rice and the chow mein.
+Since originally posting this recipe, I have taken this dish to several parties and it is always a huge hit.
+Everyone always comments how it tastes just like Panda’s recipe.

 Anyway, you are going to love how cheap and easy this is to make.
 It makes about 4-5 good-sized servings and actually re-heats well if you happen to have leftovers.

 Main Dishes to serve with our Panda Express Chow Mein